 Dr. Lavinia Chong is a highly sought out Newport Beach plastic surgeon as a result of her experience and artistic touch with revising breast augmentation complications.
 One such complication, symmastia, is a rare condition where the breasts are confluent, joined together in the middle of the chest.
 This lack of separation causes the breasts to look like what is often referred to as a “uniboob”.
 While this implant malpositioning can be difficult to repair, revisional options do exist.
-Using procedures pioneered in breast reconstruction, Dr. Chong has helped many women get the natural looking breast enhancement they have always wanted.

 What is Symmastia and Breast Implant Malposition?